-While Megan Hess started off her career in graphic design, she has since become a international fashion artist who has worked with fashion houses and luxury brands such as Dior, Fendi, Prada, Louis Vuitton, Cartier, Montblanc, Givenchy, Valentino, Balmain, Jimmy Choo and Tiffany and Co.
-Megan has also illustrated portraits for such notable publications as Vanity Fair and Time, created accessories for Henri Bendel and illustrated the windows of Bergdorf Goodman in NYC.
+While Megan Hess started off her career in graphic design, she has since become an international fashion artist who has worked with fashion houses and luxury brands such as Dior, Fendi, Prada, Louis Vuitton, Cartier, Montblanc, Givenchy, Valentino, Balmain, Jimmy Choo, and Tiffany and Co.
+Megan has also illustrated portraits for such notable publications as Vanity Fair and Time, created accessories for Henri Bendel, and illustrated the windows of Bergdorf Goodman in NYC.

-In addition to her best selling books, Megan has also created a series for children centered around the most chic mouse in Paris, Claris, and a bespoke range of silk scarves, cushions and Limited Edition prints that are available on her website.
+In addition to her best-selling books, Megan has also created a series for children centered around the chicest mouse in Paris, Claris, and a bespoke range of silk scarves, cushions, and Limited Edition prints that are available on her website.

 Megan illustrates all of her work with a bespoke Montblanc pen, Monty.